kubernetes/enhancements/keps/sig-network/563-dual-stack/README.md

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
-  Dual stack networking is a functional addition, not a service with SLIs.
+  Dual-stack networking is a functional addition, not a service with SLIs.

 * **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**
   N/A